-For the Mission 2014 BC Winter Games, the BC Games Society is pleased to partner with WorldHostTM, a program of Destination BC in the creation of a BC Winter and BC Summer Games specific volunteer training program.
+For the Mission 2014 BC Winter Games, the BC Games Society is pleased to partner with WorldHostTM, a program of Tourism BC (Destination BC as of April 1, 2013) in the creation of a BC Winter and BC Summer Games specific volunteer training program.
 Modelled on the internationally acclaimed SuperHost program, WorldHostTM Gamestime provides volunteers with information on BC Games, the value of tourism and local features of the host region.
 This specific training on effective customer service and communications practices, not only benefits their personal BC Games' experience, but leaves them with added experience, confidence and competency that they can apply to other business and volunteer pursuits in their community.